SAFCSP-Team/PCAP/05_modules_and_packages.md

 **Key facts:**
 - Packages allow you to organize modules logically in subdirectories.
 - Sub-packages are just packages within packages.
-- Can be a directory sub-tree, or it can be packed inside a zip file.
+- A package can be a directory tree or even a zipped archive.

 ## How to Use Modules and Packages